 Role play in the interview

-The exercise helps them to understand your readiness for the job, and it is an excellent way of assessing your customer service and sales skills.
-How to do well in this particular role play?
+The exercise helps us to understand your readiness for the job.
+It is the best possible way of assessing your customer service, communication, and sales skills.

-One step ahead of your competitors
+Stay ahead of your competitors